-The Wake-On-LAN header is designated JWOL on the motherboard.
+The Wake-On-LAN header(JWOL) is designated WOL on the motherboard.
 See the table on the right for pin definitions.
-You must enable the LAN Wake-Up setting in the BIOS to use this function.
+You must enable the LAN Wake-Up setting in BIOS to use this function.
 (You must also have a LAN card with a Wake-On-LAN connector and cable to use this feature.)